Owen-Mak/StudentWorks/README.md

 Administration consists of the following:

-1. Ability to add (accept a pending project) or remove projects which showcase abuse, NSFW content, ect.
+`1.
+Ability to add (accept a pending project) or remove projects which showcase abuse, NSFW content, ect.`

-2. Ability to give other user's admin status, or remove admin status.
+`2.
+Ability to give other user's admin status, or remove admin status. `

-3. Access an interactive shell (the terminal belonging to the server hosting nodeJs)
+`3.
+Access an interactive shell (the terminal belonging to the server hosting nodeJs)`

-4. View server statistics
+`4.
+View server statistics`

 <img src='/public/images/adminPage.png'></img>